R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 The stack is used internally by the JVM to hold information about the current function; the chain of functions that called the current function (the 'call stack'); temporary variables and other contextual information.
-Stack can be consumed in different ways but the default value provided for `maxStackSize` ensures you will likely never see an exhausted stack unless you accidentally generate an infinite recursion via a function calling itself.
+Stack can be consumed in different ways, but the default value provided for `maxStackSize` ensures you will likely never see an exhausted stack unless you accidentally generate an infinite recursion via a function calling itself.